pilcrowonpaper/pilcrow/src/posts/astro.md

 ---
-title: "You should really try Astro"
+title: "You really need to try Astro"
 description: "Astro brings modern improvements to the web without the complexity."
 date: "2023-09-17"
 ---